monifasol/save-piggy/README.md

 - Google Chrome
 - Desktop size in the browser

-**Happy playing!!!** 💙
+🐽 **Happy playing!!!** 🐽

 ## How to download and play locally this game

 - Fork this repo to your personal account
 - Clone it in your local workspace
-- run npm install
+- run `npm install`
-- open index.html (for example with Live Server in Visual Studio Code)
+- open `index.html` (for example with Live Server in Visual Studio Code)

 ## How to edit the game

 - If you do styling changes, you must write SCSS code in the scss folder.
-- run sass --watch scss/main.scss css/main.css to watch live the css changes you do.
+- run `sass --watch scss/main.scss css/main.css` to watch live the css changes you do.
 - If you use Live Server in VSC, you will see any JS and HTML changes live in your browser.

 ## How to edit the game

-- git add .
+`git add .`
-- git commit -m "your commit"
+`git commit -m "your commit"`
-- git push origin main
+`git push origin main`

-- Please commit only to your own repository.
+Please commit only to your own forked repo.
-- In case you want to propose an improvement, Pull Requests are welcome!
+Pull Requests are welcome!

 <br>